 - 28. The applicant shall pay the fair market value for the vacated right-of-way, as determined by the Director of Real Estate Assessments.
 (T&ES) (P&Z) - 29.
 The applicant shall show all public and private easements on the plat of consolidation.
 (T&ES) - 30.
 The vacated right-of-way shall be consolidated with the adjoining lot, and the plat of consolidation shall be approved by the Departments of P&Z and T&ES prior to release of the final site plan.
 The approved plat shall be recorded in the Land Records of the City of Alexandria.
+(T&ES) (P&Z)

-(T&ES) (P&Z) - 31.
-The applicant shall be responsible for perpetual ownership, development and maintenance of the improvements constructed in the vacated right of way.
+- 31. The applicant shall be responsible for perpetual ownership, development and maintenance of the improvements constructed in the vacated right of way.
 (T&ES) (P&Z) - 32.
 The property owners shall not use the vacated land area to derive any increased above grade development rights for the lands adjacent to the vacated area, including increased floor area, subdivision rights or additional dwelling units; however, the property owner may develop the below grade area and build improvements.
 The above grade restrictions and below grade improvement rights shall appear as part of the deed of vacation and shall also appear as a note on the consolidation plat, both of which shall be approved by the Directors of P&Z and T&ES.
 (T&ES) (P&Z) - 33.
-REVISED BY PLANNING COMMISSION: The City shall own and maintain the sidewalk constructed in the public right-of-way; however, the property owner shall maintain the side walk constructed in the vacated right of way.
-The sidewalk constructed in the portion of the right-of-way vacated under this application in the Owner's property shall be privately owned and maintained, and public accessible, which and shall be subject to a public access easement that allows the public to use the sidewalk.
-(T&ES) (P&Z) (PC)
+The City shall own and maintain the sidewalk constructed in the public right-of-way; however, the property owner shall maintain the side walk constructed in the vacated right of way.
+The sidewalk constructed in the Owner's property shall be privately owned and maintained, and public accessible, which shall be a public access easement that allows the public to use the sidewalk.
+(T&ES) (P&Z)